ltzmax/maxcogs/imageonly/README.md

 # NOTE
 This cog relies on autoimmune feature from core itself. you are not immune from any image/link filter without setting up trusted roles to bypass any deletions. not even admin, mod or guild owners bypasses this filter.

+# Removal
+This cog will only stay until the image only channels from discord is released in every servers.
+This is currently only available for a set amount servers, once this is rolled out for everyone, this cog will be deleted from this repo.

 # ImageOnly Help

 Only allow images in a channel.